TDG-Platform/docs/DGLayers.md

 	spectral_matching --outdirID n1 --indirID SRC -metric norm_L1_dist -specLibFile FILE_1 -noDataValIn 0 -noDataValOut 0 -tol 0.175
 ```

 Similar documentation as "spec_angle_mapper" function.
 The above command takes as input a multi-band AComp'd reflectance raster of USHORT (0-10000) and returns a single-band "class map" raster of UCHAR, an optional multi-band "rules" raster of USHORT, and a text legend README.txt (as well as README_22.txt for ENVI users) accompanying each.
 This function matches each pixel of the input image with the "closest" spectrum in a spectral refernce library.
 "Closest" is defined with respect to the metric indicated by the "-metric" option.
-The possible metrics are: (a) norm_L1_dist; (b) sid_sin_spec_ang; (c) sid_sin_spec_corr_ang.
+The possible metrics are: (a) norm_L1_dist; (b) norm_Linfty_dist; (c) sid_sin_spec_ang; (d) sid_sin_spec_corr_ang.
 The "-tol" option indicates the maximum distance (in the natural units of the selected metric) that spectrum X can be from spectrum Y and still be considered a candidate match, X to Y. The "rules" raster will only be generated when the "-rules" option is invoked.
 The "rules" raster is computed as the integer part of "raw distance x 10000".

 Let X, Y be two spectra: